Ylianst/Authenticode-JS/readme.md

 # Authenticode-JS

-Authenticode-JS is a fully NodeJS tool that can sign Windows executables.
+Authenticode-JS is a fully NodeJS tool that can sign and timestamp Windows executables.
 You can also get information about an executable signature, un-sign an executable and generate your own code signing certificate.

 This module can be useful when wanting to sign windows executable on non-windows platforms, like signing a Windows executable on Linux or macOS.
 This code is used by [MeshCentral](https://meshcentral.com) to code-sign the agent on each installed server.